vwxi/dht/PROTOCOL.md

 this message is very simple. peer queries for public key in BER(?) key format (used in crypto++).  this function will also validate a peer's IP address.

-this message should be sent to peers before querying for closest nodes or key-value pairs to validate
+if a key does not exist in the keystore for the node ID, then an identify query should be sent to the sending node as to acquire their public key. if there were complications in the process or the key was invalid, the node's request should be ignored entirely.

 message and key-value signatures.

 #### action-specific data